 Consistent with the Catholic objects and mission of the Archdiocese, the employee is required to display conduct in conformity with the doctrines, beliefs and principles of Catholic Church.

-The employee is required to comply with Archdiocesan policies.
+The employee is required to comply with the employer's policies.
 These policies, however, do not form part of the employee's contract of employment.

-5. Salaries and related matters
+5. Salaries and wages